 Tips for the Best Air Fryer Corn

-The recipe is simple, but a few smart tricks can make it even better.
+The recipe is simple, but a few small details can make the result even better.

 Do Not Skip the Oil or Butter